EdLlewellin/PyroTracker/README.md

     * "Tracks" tab: Lists all tracks with controls for deletion, selection, and visibility.
     * "Points" tab: Displays points (Frame, Time (s), X, Y) for the active track. **Column headers (X, Y) indicate current display units (pixels or meters).**
     * "Frame Advance" panel: Controls for the auto-advance feature.
-    * "Scale Configuration" panel: Controls for setting the m/px scale, toggling display units, and **toggling scale bar visibility.**
+    * "Scale Configuration" panel: Controls for setting the m/px scale, **setting scale from feature,** toggling display units, and toggling scale bar / line visibility.
     * "Coordinate System" panel: Controls for selecting coordinate system, setting custom origin, viewing live cursor positions (in both pixels and meters), and toggling origin marker visibility.
 * **Save/Load Tracks:**
     * Save all current track point data to a CSV file via `File -> Save Tracks As...`.
-The CSV includes a header with video metadata (filename, dimensions, frame count, FPS, duration), application version, coordinate system settings, **scale factor, and data units (px or m)**.
+The CSV includes a header with video metadata (filename, dimensions, frame count, FPS, duration), application version, coordinate system settings, **scale factor, data units (px or m), and defined scale line coordinates (if set)**.
 Coordinates are saved in the chosen system and unit.
     * **Precision Warning:** If saving in meters, a warning is displayed about potential precision loss, offering options to save in meters, pixels, or cancel.
     * Load track point data from a previously saved CSV file via `File -> Load Tracks...`.
 This replaces any existing tracks (confirmation required).
-Coordinate system and **scale settings (factor and display unit preference)** are loaded from the file and applied.
+Coordinate system, **scale settings (factor, display unit preference), and defined scale line coordinates** are loaded from the file and applied.
 Basic validation and metadata mismatch warnings are provided.
 * **Preferences:** Customize visual settings (track/origin colors, marker size, line width) via `Edit -> Preferences...`.
 Settings are persisted between sessions using `QSettings`.
 * **Video Information:** View technical metadata extracted from the loaded video file via `File -> Video Information...`.
 * **Logging:** Diagnostic information is printed to the console using standard Python logging (configured in `main.py`).
 Level defaults to DEBUG.